 MONTPELLIER, France --(BUSINESS WIRE)--

 Sensorion specializes in the treatment of pathologies of the inner ear such as acute vertigo, tinnitus and hearing loss.
-The company was founded by Inserm (the French Institute of Health and Medical Research) and is utilizing its pharmaceutical R&D experience and comprehensive technology platform to develop first-in-class easy-to-administer, notably orally active, drug candidate programs for treating hearing loss and the symptoms of vertigo and tinnitus, for preventing and treating complications associated with progressive lesions in the inner ear, and for preventing the toxicity of chemotherapy in the inner ear.
-Based in Montpellier, southern France, Sensorion received financial support from Bpifrance, through the InnoBio fund, and Inserm Transfert Initiative.
+The company was founded by Inserm (the French Institute of Health and Medical Research) and is utilizing its pharmaceutical R&D experience and comprehensive technology platform to develop first-in-class easy-to-administer, notably orally active, drug candidates for treating and preventing hearing loss and the symptoms of bouts of vertigo and tinnitus.
+The first two programs are respectively in phase 1 (SENS-401) and phase 2 (SENS-111) clinical testing.
+Based in Montpellier, Southern France, Sensorion has received financial support from Bpifrance, through the InnoBio fund, and Inserm Transfert Initiative.

-Sensorion is listed on Alternext Paris since April 2015. www.sensorion-pharma.com
+Sensorion has been listed on the Euronext Alternext Paris exchange since April 2015.

 ISIN code: FR0012596468